Let’s take a hot minute to talk about email list opt-ins. First things first, though. If you’ve either:

-Sometimes called an opt-in, sometimes called a lead magnet, sometimes called a freebie, sometimes called a pain in the ass, an opt-in is simply something you offer for free in exchange for someone’s email address.
+Sometimes called an opt-in, sometimes called a lead magnet, sometimes called a freebie, sometimes called a pain in the ass, an opt-in is simply something super valuable that you offer for free in exchange for someone’s email address.
 The idea behind an opt-in is that if someone lands on your website without knowing anything about you, the chances of them getting distracted and clicking away is pretty high.
-If they see an offer for your opt-in, something they find valuable, you’ll have a way to stay in touch with them after they’ve gone.
-We all hate spam, our inboxes are full enough as it is, and relying on a boring box that’s titled “Sign Up To My Newsletter” there’s a good chance it’ll get passed up.
-But if you offer something helpful, educational, entertaining, or inspirational fo’ FREE, who could pass that up?
+If they see an offer for your opt-in, something that will help them immediately, you’ll have a way to stay in touch with them after they’ve gone.
+We all hate spam, our inboxes are full enough as it is, and if you’re relying on a boring box that’s titled “Sign Up To My Newsletter,” there’s a good chance it’ll get passed up.
+But if you offer something that will help people in big ways INSTANTLY and fo’ FREE, who could pass that up?
 WHO, I ASK YOU?

 What should I offer as my opt-in?

 The world is your burrito on this one, but instant-access products like eBooks, templates, or courses tend to be really successful.
 I’ve also seen discount offers for bosses with product-based businesses.
-All that really matters is that it’s actually something of value that will genuinely help your potential clients so you can start building that know, like, trust relationship you’ve heard so much about.
-You want them to think, “If she’s offering this for free, what else does she have up her sleeve?”
+All that really matters is that it’s actually something of value that will genuinely help your potential clients so you can start building your relationship with them.
+You want them to think, “If she’s offering this for free, what ELSE does she have up her sleeve?”

-But I’ve recently discovered my new favorite: Quizzes.
+I’ve recently discovered my new favorite: Quizzes.
 Why?
 Because everyone loves learning something about themselves.
 I mean if it takes less than a minute why wouldn’t you want to know which hotdog condiment you are?!
+(I am mustard, obviously.)
 Quizzes are fast, scratch our instant gratification itch, are a great platform to enhance your brand, and they give you the ability to learn about your audience.